Teachers' Christian Fellowship

 Brief History

 As early as the mid-1950s, Christian students of the then Teachers College met to have weekly fellowship.
-This practice continued into the 1960s and was known as the Teachers College Christian Fellowship.
+This practice continued into the 1960s and was known as the Teachers' Training College Christian Fellowship.
 During 1961-62, the GCF focussed its attention on two areas : Christian witness and literature work.
-A group of graduate teachers from the GCF formed the Teachers Committee, and together with the Teachers College Christian Fellowship, helped to start the Teachers Conference.
+A group of graduate teachers from the GCF formed the Teachers Committee, and together with the Teachers' Training College Christian Fellowship, helped to start the Teachers Conference.
 The first Teachers Conference was held in December 1962 at Tanah Merah, Singapore.